 To Closing and Beyond

-When all else fails, just keep it real and direct with “Would you like to move forward with us?”
+Sometimes, all the sales closing questions and awkward silences in the world lead you nowhere.
+When that happens, keep it direct with “Would you like to move forward with us?”

 Your prospects are busy people; they’ll appreciate a no-nonsense approach.